lk-geimfari/mimesis/docs/schema.rst

 **redact**

 The :func:`~mimesis.keys.redact` function replaces any generated value with a redaction marker.
-By default, it uses ``"[REDACTED]"`` as the replacement, but you can specify any string.
+By default, it uses ``"[REDACTED]"``, but you can specify any string.

-This is useful for generating datasets where certain sensitive fields need to be masked or for creating test data that simulates redacted documents.
+This is useful for generating datasets where sensitive fields need to be masked or for creating test data that simulates redacted documents.

-Use it with ``apply_if`` to make it meaningful.
+Use it with :func:`~mimesis.keys.apply_if` to make it meaningful.

 .. code-block:: python